-The Railay peninsula is located between Krabi Town and Ao Nang on the coast.
+The Railay peninsula is located on the coast between Krabi Town and Ao Nang.
 Although it is part of the mainland, it is only accessible by boat because of the high mountains that surround it.
-Longtail boats depart from Krabi Town and Ao Nam Mao (arriving on the east side) and from Ao Nang and Ton Sai (arriving on the west side) – the Ao Nang boats usually make two stops, the first at Railay West and the second at Phra Nang Cave Beach.
+Longtail boat services depart from nearby piers: from Krabi Town and Ao Nam Mao, arriving on the east side of the peninsula; and from Ao Nang and Ton Sai, arriving on the west side.
+More about getting to Railay by longtail boat below.

-The only way around the Railey peninsula is on foot (there are no cars or roads).
-At low tide it is possible to walk to the adjacent beach of Ton Sai across the rocks.
+The only way to get around the Railey peninsula is on foot (there are no cars or roads): it’s fairly small so the distance from beach to beach can be covered easily without transport.
+At low tide it is possible to walk to the adjacent beach of Ton Sai across the rocks, though this is not advised for young children or anyone with mobility issues.
 Longtail boats can be chartered from any beach to visit the local islands.

 View Railay & Ton Sai in a larger map

 Do boats to Railay run in the night time?
 How to avoid being “ripped off” by the Railay boat service?
 Questions like these seem to abound on travel forums.
 So we’ve compiled the definitive guide to long boat travel to Railay.
 It will help you understand how the system works, and that in reality there are no rip-offs, just poor communication.
 If you are informed you can avoid most issues.

 Understand the system

 There are several different co-ops in Krabi, called “boat clubs”, that the boat drivers belong to.
 For example, the “Ao Nang Boat Club” and “Klong Haeng Boat Club” are for drivers with boats based in Ao Nang, and the “Railay Boat Club” for drivers based in Railay.

 The key thing to understand is that each boat club issues its own tickets that can only be used on boats belonging to that club.